 Please understand that these are a few examples of the many funding offers that were handed out by our department last year and that fellowship information, amounts and details change from year to year.
 All applicants will be considered for departmental fellowships and teaching assistantships and all doctoral applicants will also be considered for central fellowships as long as all admissions deadlines and requirements are met.
 For more information about graduate studies at UCSB, please visit our Graduate Division’s website.

 The admission cycle for the 2018-19 academic year is now open.
-The deadline for all applications, supplemental materials, and test scores is January 15, 2018 for admission to Fall 2018.
+The deadline for all applications, supplemental materials, and test scores has been extended to April 1, 2018 (from January 15, 2018) for admission to Fall 2018.
 It is important to note that the longer you wait to complete your application and submit your materials, your chances of receiving a funding package decreases.

 The graduate online application can be found here.